-a)b) A suspension means a suspension pursuant to NYS ED Law s/s 3214. b)c) A removal means a removal for disciplinary reasons from the student's current educational placement other than a suspension and change in placement to an interim alternative educational setting (IAES) ordered by an impartial hearing officer because the student poses a risk of harm to himself/herself or to others.

-An IAES means a temporary educational placement for a period of forty-five (45) school days, other than the student's current placement at the time the behavior precipitating the IAES placement occurred.
+- a) A student with a disability means a student who falls within one of the classifications set forth in the Individuals with Disabilities Education Act (IDEA) and Section 200.1 (zz) of the Commissioner of Education regulations, and who, because of such classification, needs special education or related services.
+This also includes students who qualify as a student with a disability pursuant to Section 504 of the Rehabilitation Act, and who, because of such qualification, need a Section 504 Plan. - b) A suspension means a suspension pursuant to NYS ED Law s/s 3214. - c) A removal means a removal for disciplinary reasons from the student's current educational placement other than a suspension and change in placement to an interim alternative educational setting (IAES) ordered by an impartial hearing officer because the student poses a risk of harm to himself/herself or to others. - d) An IAES means a temporary educational placement for a period of forty-five (45) school days, other than the student's current placement at the time the behavior precipitating the IAES placement occurred.
 Although in another setting, the student is to continue to receive those services and modifications, including those described on the student's current individualized education program (IEP) that will enable the student to meet the goals set out in such IEP, and include services and modifications to address the behavior which precipitated the IAES placement that are designated to prevent the behavior from recurring.